Introduction

 Consult your healthcare professional for advice on the best medical treatment and support options if you think you may be having a miscarriage or have other concerns.

-8 Things you can do for a healthy pregnancy from weeks 1 to 3
+8 Things you can do for a healthy pregnancy

 Several actions can be taken to encourage a healthy pregnancy in the early stages: